 The two best places to start looking are hold time and total call time, or average handling time (AHT).
 The length of time customers spend with you offers you room to grow when it comes to workforce optimization.
 While sitting on the phone can help build customer relationships, you need to carefully thread the needle to ensure that time is spent building trust and not frustration.

 When you look at these metrics, ask yourself what you can do to lower them.
 Is there a clear time when these numbers are higher?
 Are there kinds of questions that get asked that take longer?

 Answering these questions can help improve customer service.

 Customer service improves conversions.
 Your call center software holds a ton of information that can be used to determine where there are holes in your sales process.

-Look at how long each call lasts.
-If people drop off right away, chances are your opener isn’t very strong.
-The longer they stay on the line, the more interested they are, but pay attention to the moment they end the call.
+If customers drop off quickly, you need to improve your initial approach.
+The longer callers stay on the line, the more interested they are but watch when they end the call.
 Listen to the recording to see what was happening at that time.

 Was the customer asking questions the agent couldn’t answer?
 Did they realize the product wasn’t for them?
 Maybe there was another, more surprising objection that popped up?

 It also helps to listen to the language that the agent is using.
 If it’s super jargon-heavy, you could be losing customers.
 Even in B2B situations, plain English makes it easier for people to follow what’s being said, which makes closing a sale easier.
 Simplifying the language used in the script they use can help in this situation.

 You can also look at when calls are taking place.
 Chances are there’s a golden hour for not just getting people on the phone, but also for getting people on the phone when they’re in the mood to buy.
 Your analytics data will reveal this.

 Gamification Using Call Center Analytics Software